 Picture this.
 A first-time visitor to your website viewed and purchased a product in that one single visit.
 Ever happen to you?
 You should count yourself lucky if your answer is once.
 Studies show up to 98% of visitors to your site leave without converting.
-But there is a way to solve this – retargeting.
+But there is a way to solve this – retargeting advertising.

 If you’re not already familiar with ad retargeting, it’s a form of online advertising that can help you keep your brand in front of bounced traffic after they leave your website.
 It allows you to target and serve ads only to people who’ve previously visited your website, used your mobile app, or in some cases, visited and bought something from a physical brick and mortar location.